-Collagen is a naturally occurring protein in human and animals.
-Skin, bone, cartilage and teeth are rich in collagen.
-These are harvested and converted into a sterilized liquid form and used as a derma filler.
+Collagen is a naturally occurring protein in humans and animals—skin, bone, cartilage, and teeth are rich in collagen.
+These are harvested and converted into a sterilized liquid form and used as a dermal filler.
 It is a popular filler for lip augmentation procedures.
-Some collagen is derived from animals.
-Patients using a derma filler of this nature will require allergy testing ahead of the procedure to ensure that they will not have any complications.
+Some collagen is derived from animals, so patients using a dermal filler of this nature will require allergy testing ahead of the procedure to ensure that they will not have any complications.

-Usually found in the bones and teeth of humans, calcium hydroxyapatite is also harvested and processed to use as a liquid filler.
-It is considered as one of the heavier substances and ideal in adding volume to deep creases.
+Usually found in human bones and teeth, calcium hydroxyapatite is also harvested and processed to use as a liquid filler.
+It is considered one of the heavier substances and ideal in adding volume to deep creases.
 This particular filler product usually lasts longer than some of the others on the market.

 Hyaluronic acid is another substance that is sourced from humans.
 Rich deposits of this substance are commonly found in ligaments and connective tissues.
-As with other natural substances, when used as a derma filler, the results are natural and effective, but they are not long lasting as the body reabsorbs the solution over time.
+As with other natural substances, when used as a dermal filler, the results are natural and effective, but they are not long-lasting as the body reabsorbs the solution over time.

 Polylactic acid is an artificial substance.
 When injected, it doesn’t just add volume underneath the skin, but it also triggers the production of collagen, which helps in skin renewal.
 The contours will be visible immediately and the skin quality will be evident after several months.
 This filler can last up to a year or longer for most patients.